 I received a witness notice of court date rrequesting my presence back In Oklahoma for an auto accident in which they are charging the man that hit me.
 They sent the letter on 9/3/19.
 I received it 9/10/19 via regular mail and was not served.
 I’ve called and left messages trying to tell them it...
 Read more »

 You can't be "illegally charged."
 Anyone can be charged with a crime.
 The actual question is: Can the government prove that the defendant has committed all of the legal elements of the crime?
 That question can only be answered by a jury.
-You need an experienced criminal defense trial attorney to...Read more »
+You need an experienced criminal defense trial...Read more »

 The 6th amendment allows me the right of self-representation, after I entered my plea of not guilty for a misemeanor charge of disturbing the peace, the judge said he would put me in jail if I showed up at my next court date without an attorney .
 Can this judge actually throw me in jail and violate...
 Read more »

 Yes and No. If you do not file the appropriate motions and entry of appearance the judge can revoke your bond or hold you in contempt of court, which carries up to 6 months in the county jail.
 With that being said, I am an attorney with over 10 years of experience in criminal defense and I would...Read more »

 I currently have a bench warrant for a probation violation.
 I have not turned myself in but my court records show a BW RETURN FOR PROBATION VIOLATION and just recently a MOTION/ORDER TO INCLUDE SUPPLEMENTAL REPORT & INFORMATION was added.
 What does all his mean exactly?
 Thank you in advance.

 It's a deferred but before they even gave me the rules and regulations the felony was dismissed now they are trying to acc to suspension because I didnt follow the rules.
 But the rules that are set are for a felony charge